-Below is some information about me, which you might find of interest and use.
+Below is some information about me, which you might find of interest and of use.

 1. Stages of my journey

-I worked for a few years and then parallel to my full time university studies.
+I worked for a few years and then embarked on self-funded full time university studies.
 After obtaining a BA (Hons) in Politics and History from the University of London’s School of Oriental and African Studies (SOAS) in 1986, I spent some 25 years in national and international consumer and media research (including BBC World Service and AOL UK).
 I have worked in a range of organisational structures and cultures in Europe, Africa and Asia.

 In my early 40s I found myself at a crossroads, a real crisis of purpose, when I decided to take voluntary redundancy.
-Having run a busy research department with 20-30 staff I made significant life changes.
+Having run a busy consumer research department with 20-30 staff I had to make significant life changes.

 In 2006 I started training as a counsellor and psychotherapist, while working as a case worker at a Women’s Refuge.
-My clinical training was done in the NHS primary care and charitable sector.
+My clinical training was done in the UK’s National Health Service (NHS) and charitable sector.

 After obtaining my post graduate qualification (MA in Integrative Counselling & Psychotherapy) as well as BACP Accreditation and Registration, I continued working in the NHS.

 The next transformative event in my life happened in my late 40s when I was diagnosed with breast cancer.
-At the same time my trusted therapist was also diagnosed with cancer and died a few months later.
+At the same time (unknown to me) my trusted therapist was also diagnosed with cancer and died a few months later.

-As a result, my view on life and death has evolved, which is reflected in the choices I make for my own life, my therapeutic work and my writing.
+As a result, my view on life and death has evolved, which is reflected in the choices I make for my own life, my therapeutic work and creative activities.

-Following my treatment for cancer I decided to set up my private therapy practice in Richmond, West London.
-Soon after my writing started to flourish and I also started recording motivational videos on YouTube and offering workshops.
+Following my treatment for cancer (surgery, chemo and radiotherapy) I decided to set up my private therapy practice in Richmond, West London.

 Popular article categories